Saint-Come-d'Olt, Aveyron tourism & sightseeing

 Visit Saint-Come-d'Olt (Midi-Pyrenees, France)Photo Gallery

 Saint-Come d'Olt is a village about 25 kilometres north-east of Rodez, in the Aveyron department of the Midi-Pyrenees on the banks of the Lot River.
-It is a pretty village, and well worth a visit if you are in the region.
+The village is classed as one of the 'most beautiful villages in France' and is on the popular pilgrimage route that leads from Le Puy-en-Velay to Santiago de Compostella (in Spain).

 Exploring Saint Come d'Olt

-The church of Saint-Come-d'Olt in the centre of the village was constructed in the early 16th century in the gothic style.
-Look at the heavy and ornamented wooden doors and statues in the entrance then look skyward - a very unusual aspect of the church is the spire, which is twisted (perhaps not the technical term!) from top to bottom - there are very few churches of the design to be found (in fact no one even knows if the design is intentional or accidental.)
+The church of Saint-Come-d'Olt in the centre of the village was reconstructed in the early 16th century in the gothic style.
+A very unusual aspect of the church is the spire, which is twisted (perhaps not the technical term!) from top to bottom - there are very few churches of the design to be found (in fact no one even knows if the design is intentional or accidental.)

 The other main building in the centre is the Chateau de Castelnau.
-The castle was built in the 12th century, the towers were added in the 14th century, and the building was substantially modified in the renaissance style during the 15th century to make it more comfortable for living in - apart from the towers it has the appearance of a manor house rather than a medieval castle.
+The castle was built in the 12th century, the towers were added in the 14th century, and the building was substantially modified in the renaissance style during the 15th century to make it more comfortable for living in.
+Apart from the towers it has the appearance of a manor house rather than a medieval castle, in part because the southern face of the castle was rebuilt in the 19th century when it was in use as a religious centre.

 The castle is currently used as the town hall for Saint-Come-d'Olt.

 You can also see the Chapel of Penitents on the edge of the village.
 This roman style church was originally the main church for the parish, and the destination for pilgrims passing through.
 The porch and small belltower are more recent additions to the chapel (15th and 18th century respectively).

 Just along the Rue de la Bouisse from the chapel is a small memorial called the Ouradou.
 This was erected in tribute to those who died when the plague arrived in the village in 1586, killing three quarters of the population.